mikeizbicki/cmc-csci145-math166/exams/README.md

 1. Bigger picture mistakes:
     1. Most "low grades" were due to a "mismatch of expectations"

+        My expectation: You demonstrate knowledge sufficient to get hired at FAANG.

     1. Answer questions at the "right level"
         1. This requires a good "astheics"